ajdahal/Python/README.md

 # Python
-Contains few Python Scripts that i have written or code that i have experimented with
+Contains few Python Scripts that i have written and have experimented with